 Tues: "Tornadoes" : Ron Moore.
 At Old Odd

 Tues: Kempton House - John Kempton 889-2510

-Tues: Genealogy- Mark Nozell-At Library
+Tues: Genealogy- Marc Nozell-At Library

 Tues: "South Merrimack Church" At the church.